A note from Bear Claw Lodge regarding COVID-19:

 - For ease, team members are strongly encouraged to bring their own gear for post work activities.

 - If a team member uses Bear Claw gear and/or equipment for an activity, they take responsibility for the sanitation and cleaning of said equipment.
 In using Bear Claw’s gear and/or equipment, team members are also required to seek the counsel of the Management to ensure that they are aware of the correct sanitation procedure for any items they may use.
 Signage and instructions for the proper sanitation and storage of equipment/gear will be posted in the main office.

 The kitchen team is responsible for prepping, creating and plating guest and team meals.
 The measures put in place are to protect our team members and guests.
 As a team member, you will need permission from the kitchen prior to entering any of the following spaces: kitchen, dish pit, and food storage facilities on site.
 Hands must be washed prior to entering these spaces.
-Masks must be worn during dinner service and anytime you enter these spaces.

 How will food preparation and service change?